ansible-collections/ibm_zos_core/README.md

 Galaxy enables you to quickly configure your automation project with content from the Ansible community.
 Galaxy provides prepackaged units of work known as collections.

-Here's an example command for installing the Red Hat Ansible Certified Content for IBM Z core collection:
+Here's an example command for installing the Red Hat Ansible Certified Content for IBM z/OS Core Collection:
 ```
 ansible-galaxy collection install ibm.ibm_zos_core
 ```